Nehakousa/StepCounter/README.md

 It counts each step the person takes by detecting the motion of the person's hand.
-Distance ravelled can also be measured.
+Distance travelled can also be measured.